 Well, you can go to the location and delete the files, but it’s best to disable it if you don’t have any intention of using it.
 Just follow the steps below to disable it.

-Step-3: After opening it, type in the following command:
+Step-2: After opening it, type in the following command and press enter:

 powercfg.exe /hibernate off